ballerina-platform/asyncapi-triggers/asyncapi/shopify/Package.md

-Listen to [Shopify Event API](https://shopify.dev/apps/webhooks) from Ballerina
+Listen to [Shopify Webhook API](https://shopify.dev/apps/webhooks) from Ballerina

 ## Package overview
 The `ballerinax/trigger.shopify` is a [Ballerina](https://ballerina.io/) trigger for Shopify.